 I think they would be rather amazed to think that they were pioneers of an activity that centres on that great jewel in the crown of Britain’s glory, its heritage.

 I think, too, that there are links to be made to the situation of crisis we are living through today.
 Parham, whose foundation stone was laid in 1577, had survived the War.
 It had also weathered the First World War, the Civil War and all the tumult thrown up by the nearly four centuries it had lived through.
-It was then, and is now, a great survivor, and there is a strange comfort to be derived from this thought.
+It was then, and is now, a great survivor of living through times of adversity, and there is a strange comfort to be derived from this thought.

 I believe that my great-grandparents recognised this, and after the terrible griefs and deprivations which people had endured in those sad war years, they saw that places like Parham could be emblems of hope, of continuity and of the quiet triumph of the human spirit.
 They wanted to give their visitors the chance to come, to be interested, and to enjoy its beauty.
 Perhaps, too, they hoped that their visitors would be inspired, and proud, and would find a little escape here, for Parham is a very tranquil place.